rudream/Meme-Maker/README.md

 ## Features:
 - Upload your own files
 - Auto resizes your image
-- Custom top text and bottom text
+- Auto resizes your text based on length
 - Save image as png to your computer

 ## Usage